Thank you! Your submission has been received!

 Not so long ago, data was mostly stored in paper records and was generated by humans.
 Nowadays, it seems almost everything can produce usable information.

 • Smart things - The Internet of Things is the name given to all the connected devices providing data to systems.
 It includes wearables, smart household appliances, smart cars, and many other devices streaming information, from the simplest sensor to the most complex industrial assembly line.
-They generate real-time data that can be organized and analyzed.
+They generate real-time data that can be organised and analysed.

 • Humans still generate troves of information, most of it semi-structured or unstructured.
 Some data is deliberate, like social media posts, comments on websites, or multimedia content in image, sound, or text form.
 Other data is consequential, created through the devices they use that already generate parallel information like location.